Nandgaon, Uttar Pradesh

 Nandgaon is a historical town and a nagar panchayat in Mathura district in the Indian state of Uttar Pradesh.
 Nandgaon is a religious centre in Braj region.

-It is believed that Krishna in his childhood resided in Nandgaon with his family.
-Nandgaon was named after Nand Baba, father of Krishna.
+The town is named after Nandi, the bull of Shiva, and was formerly called Nandigrāma.
+The hill in the town was formerly known as Nandīśvar or Rudraparvata, and was considered to be Śiva-svarūpa (Shiva's own form).
+Before the sixteenth century, the town was not associated with Krishna.
+Since then, due to its proximity to Barsana (birthplace of Radha) and a false etymology linking the town to Nanda, Krishna's father, the town has become associated with Krishna.

+The Nandarāyajī kā Mandira at the peak of the hill houses identical images of Krishna and Balarama flanked by Nanda and Yashoda.
+The current temple was built in the mid-eighteenth century by Rūp Siṁh, a Sinsinwar Jat.
+Surrounding the town are several tanks and ponds associated with events from Krishna's life.

 Geography

 Nandgaon is located at 27.72°N 77.38°E, and has an average elevation of 184 metres (603 feet).
 Within Nandgaon lies the ancient water body Paawan Sarovar.
 The ancient site has been restored by the Braj Foundation.